rosielee09/SaveFish/README.md

 1. Designing the Game Logic Diagram:

 2. Implementing Function-Based Coding:
-   1)Game Field Creation & Random Item Placement 2)Variable Management to track the game's status 3)Event Listeners for game buttons
+   -Game Field Creation & Random Item Placement -Variable Management to track the game's status -Event Listeners for game buttons
-   4)Functions to start and stop the game
+   -Functions to start and stop the game
-   5)Game Timer implementation
+   -Game Timer implementation
-   6)Item Click Handlers: distinguishing between fish (causing death) and trash (increasing the score) 7)Sound Integration and Error Fixing
+   -Item Click Handlers: distinguishing between fish (causing death) and trash (increasing the score) -Sound Integration and Error Fixing
 3. Refactor using OOP
-   1)Improved code organization and maintainability by applying OOP principles 2)Restructured components into separate classes for clarity and ease of maintenance
+   -Improved code organization and maintainability by applying OOP principles -Restructured components into separate classes for clarity and ease of maintenance

 ## What I learned
 1. Visualizing the big picture for effective planning and development.